The Islamic Art Museum

-Many of the displays of the Museum of Islamic Art were gathered from Arab and non-Arab nations and from individuals that have sold their belongings or donated them to the museum.
+Many Museum of Islamic Art displays were gathered from Arab and non-Arab nations and individuals who sold or donated their belongings to the museum.
 The museum hosts many exhibits that date back to the beginning of the Islamic era up to the period of the family of Mohamed Ali.

-The Museum of Islamic Art has many different types of displays including metal and wooden works, carpets, rare copies of the Qur'an, coins, minibars, and many other exhibits that amaze the visitors of the museum coming from all over the world.
+The Museum of Islamic Art has many different types of displays, including metal and wooden works, carpets, rare copies of the Qur'an, coins, minibars, and many other exhibits that amaze the museum's visitors worldwide.

 The Establishment Of The Museum Of Islamic Art